Hillsboro Wrongful Death Attorneys

 - Pecuniary loss – This includes the decedent’s financial losses, such as earnings from their job.

 Contact our compassionate Hillsboro wrongful death lawyers today and we can determine if you have a viable case and may be entitled to any of the forms of compensation mentioned above.

 Oregon has certain limitations or caps on the types of compensation that can be awarded in wrongful death cases.
 There is a $500,000 limit on non-economic damages, such as pain and suffering, emotional distress and loss of companionship (ORS 31.710).

 However, these limitations do not include economic damages, such as burial and funeral costs, medical expenses and loss of the deceased’s income.

-Our attorneys at Rizk Law are committed to working to recover all the compensation you deserve up to the limits set by Oregon law.
+Our wrongful death attorneys at Rizk Law are committed to working to recover all the compensation you deserve up to the limits set by Oregon law.
 Although non-economic damages are difficult to calculate, we know the types of evidence and documentation we need to help establish the fair value.

 Call us today at 503.245.5677 so that we can get started on your case.

 Who Can Claim Compensation for a Wrongful Death?

 The person appointed through the decedent’s will has the right to pursue compensation for the benefit of surviving family members, including:

 The personal representative will distribute compensation according to the provisions in ORS 30.030.
 After distributing compensation for economic damages, the remainder will be distributed to the beneficiaries according to the laws of intestate succession in the state of the decedent’s home or in a way that is agreed upon by the beneficiaries.